‘Several individuals’ arrested in connection to Mexico massacre of Mormon family: authorities

-MEXICO CITY — “Several individuals” suspected of involvement in the massacre of a Mormon family in northern Mexico last month were arrested Sunday, the Mexican Attorney General’s Office said in a news release.
+MEXICO CITY — “Several individuals” suspected of involvement in the massacre of a Mormon family in northern Mexico last month were arrested Sunday, the Mexican Attorney General’s Office said in a news release .

 A person suspected of participating in the killings who was arrested in November led to “fundamental information and evidence” in the case, according to the release.